3mr-5aled/Sema3ny/README.md

-# Mr Khaled Morcy - English Vocabulary Guide
+# Sema3ny - English Vocabulary Guide

 A full-stack English teaching web application with CMS functionality, built for English teachers to manage vocabulary lessons and students to practice with interactive word cards.